ZibingZhang/ZibingZhang.github.io/_posts/2021-01-04-roasted-sweet-potatoes.md

 - Make sure all vegetables are cut roughly the same size to ensure even cooking.

 ## Substitutions
-- Cassava root, or any root vegetable, can be substituted for sweet potato.
+- Sweet potato can be substituted with cassava root or any other root vegetable.
-- Canola, safflower, or sunflower oil can be substituted for olive oil.
+- Olive oil can be substituted with canola, safflower, or sunflower oil.

 ## Sources
 [^1]:<https://www.healthbenefitstimes.com/sweet-potato/>{:target="_blank" rel="noopener"}